-5. TiNKS: A Multi-Institution Immunology Study of TGF $\beta$ imprinted, Ex Vivo Expanded Universal Donor NK Cell Infusions as Adoptive Immunotherapy in Combination with Gemcitabine and Docetaxel in Patients with Relapsed or Refractory Pediatric Bone and Soft Tissue Sarcomas
+4. A Multi-Institution Study of TGF β imprinted, Ex Vivo Expanded Universal Donor NK Cell Infusions as Adoptive Immunotherapy in Combination with Gemcitabine and Docetaxel in Patients with Relapsed or Refractory Pediatric Bone and Soft Tissue Sarcomas: The TiNKS Trial

-This trial, led by Nationwide Children's Hospital, determines the safety of the addition of adoptive transfer of universal donor, $TGF\beta$ imprinted ( $TGF\beta$ i), and expanded NK cells to gemcitabine/docetaxel (GEM/DOX) for treatment of relapsed and refractory sarcomas.
+The purpose of this trial is to determine the safety of the addition of adoptive transfer of universal donor, TGF β imprinted (TGF β i), expanded NK cells to gemcitabine/docetaxel (GEM/DOX) for treatment of relapsed and refractory sarcomas and to determine the 6 month progression free survival achieved with this treatment.